xini/silverstripe-sitemap/readme.md

 ## Requirements

-* SilverStripe CMS 5.x
+* SilverStripe CMS 6.x

-Note: this version is compatible with SilverStripe 5.
+Note: this version is compatible with SilverStripe 6.
+For Silverstripe 4, please see the [3.x release line](https://github.com/xini/silverstripe-sitemap/tree/3).
 For Silverstripe 4, please see the [2.x release line](https://github.com/xini/silverstripe-sitemap/tree/2).
 For SilverStripe 3, please see the [1.x release line](https://github.com/xini/silverstripe-sitemap/tree/1).